matthewbub/calendar-widgets/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A user friendly SDK & API that returns a list of calendar dates for a given year in JSON format.
 Built with [day.js](https://day.js.org/) & typescript.
+Website: [https://calendar.whilethiscompiles.com/](https://calendar.whilethiscompiles.com/)

 > Hey, we're just getting started & are actively seeking contributors & maintainers.
 If you'd like to get involed feel free to reach out in any open issue, or via email 6matbub@gmail.com. 🙂</br>
 > \- TY, Mat

 ### On this page